a-pertuz/SEGYrecover/README.md

 ## Quick Start

 1. Run `segyrecover`
+2. In the **Welcome** tab, click "Start New Line"
-2. Click "Load Image" and select a seismic image file
+3. In the **Load Image** tab, select a seismic image file and click "Next"
-3. Click "Parameters" to set processing parameters
-4. Click "ROI Selection" to specify the area occupied only by the seismic section
-5. Click "Start Digitization"
-6. Wait for processing to complete
+4. In the **Parameters** tab, configure or use existing processing parameters and click "Save Parameters", then "Next"
+5. In the **ROI Selection** tab, select the four corner points of your seismic section and click "Next"
+6. In the **Digitization** tab, click "Start Digitization" and monitor the process through visualization tabs
+7. Once complete, click "See Results" to move to the Results tab
-7. Examine the resulting SEGY file and its frequency sprectrum
+8. In the **Results** tab, examine the resulting SEGY file and its frequency spectrum

 ### System Requirements
 - Windows 10/11